 Kamala Harris is running for President.
 Join our campaign today.— Kamala Harris (@KamalaHarris) January 21, 2019

 Here are some things to know about Harris.

 Born Oct.
 20, 1964, in Oakland, California, Harris is the daughter of Donald Harris, a Stanford University economics professor who immigrated from Jamaica, and Shyamala Gopalan Harris, who was a cancer scientist and the daughter of an Indian diplomat.
 She has a sister named Maya who is a public policy advocate.

 She’s an HBCU grad.

-Harris studied political science and economics at Howard University, the oldest historically black university in America.
+Harris studied political science and economics at Howard University, a historically black university.
 She graduated with a Bachelor of Arts degree in 1986 and got her law degree from the University of California, Hastings College of the Law.

 She’s an attorney.

 Although she hasn’t practiced since she’s been in office as a senator, Harris was deputy district attorney in Oakland, California, from 1990 to 1998.
 While there, she specialized in prosecuting sexual assault cases involving children.